h2oai/wave/website/docs/getting-started.md

 That's it.
 Your changes are now visible to everyone.

-This simplicity makes it fast, fun and easy to rapidly build and deploy interactive applications without having to reason about client/server, HTTP request/response, browser quirks, and front-end development.
+This simplicity makes it fast, fun, and easy to rapidly build and deploy interactive applications without having to reason about client/server, HTTP request/response, browser quirks, or front-end development.

-The API is concise and elegant, freeing you to create in broad strokes, tackling high level ideas first, and polishing up the details later.
+The API is concise and elegant, freeing you to create in broad strokes, tackling high level ideas first and polishing up the details later.

 ## Show me some code!